Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Structural Limitations: Dimerization Networks Cannot Amplify

-\section{Structural Limitations: Dimerization Networks cannot Amplify}
+\section{Structural Limitations: Dimerization Networks Cannot Amplify}

-In this section, we analyze the amplification capacity of a chemical reaction network limited to dimerization reactions.
-We rigorously demonstrate that such networks are structurally incapable of signal amplification, regardless of the thermodynamic parameters.
-Specifically, we prove that the sensitivity of any species in the network to an input signal is strictly bounded by unity.
+In this section, we analyze the amplification capacity of a chemical reaction network limited to dimerization reactions (i.e., complexes of at most two monomers).
+By amplification, we mean that an increase in the input monomer leads to a larger-than-proportional increase in the concentration of some monomer species or dimer species in the network.
+We rigorously demonstrate that dimerization networks are structurally incapable of signal amplification, regardless of the thermodynamic parameters.
+Specifically, we prove that the sensitivity of any monomer or dimer species in the network to an input signal is bounded by unity.

 While previous work~\cite{Maslov2007} used numerical simulations to argue that dimerization networks cannot amplify, rigorous systems-level understanding of these architectures remains elusive~\cite{Parres-Gold2025}.
-This gap persists even as researchers increasingly push the boundaries of these architectures, such as utilizing competitive dimerization networks as analog physical computers trained via directed evolution~\cite{Maslov2025}.
+This gap persists even as researchers increasingly push the boundaries of these architectures, such as utilizing competitive dimerization networks as analog physical computers trained via directed evolution~\cite{Tkachenko2025}.